HerrmannM/paper-2021-EAPElasticDist/README.md

 The last command shows a help message.

-## Experimentation
+## Experimentations

-The `code/launcher` contains a python script able to launch several commands in parallel, along with a CSV containing parameters found by EE for the UCR Archive (in its 85 datasets version).
+The `nnclassification/launcher` contains a python script able to launch several commands in parallel, along with a CSV containing parameters found by EE for the UCR Archive (in its 85 datasets version).
 It also contains two folders.
 One for an experimentation comparing run times of NN1 classifiers with elastic distances in several configurations.